gratipine/gratipine.github.io/_posts/2021-11-22-intro-to-ci-pipelines.md

 You can read a bit more on the philosophy of continuous integration [here](https://www.atlassian.com/continuous-delivery/continuous-integration).

-## The CI part on github
+## CI on github
 ### The UI way
 In github the CI / CD actions can be performed using a tab called Actions.
 The tab is visible when you are at the root of your repository.
 Once you click on it there are several categories of actions you can perform.
 You are looking for Continuous integration.
 Depending on the structure of your repo and what languages you use you might have to click on View all to be able to see the one that fits your purposes.
 Assuming you are working with Python, you could do a Pylint action.
 If you click on Configure you will be taken to a page where you can edit a yml file like the one below.

 ### The script way
-To use a workflow github expects a file like below at this address - .github/worflows/filename.yml .
+To use a workflow github expects a file like below at this address - .github/workflows/filename.yml .

 The file below specifies that an action called Pylint will run every time you push to the directory.
-It will run against the latest ubuntu image available on github.
-It will test against three versions of Python - 3.8, 3.9 and 3.10.
+For example, this one will run against the latest ubuntu image available on github.
+It will also do tests against three versions of Python - 3.8, 3.9 and 3.10.
 For each of the versions it will install pylint and run it on any python file within the repo.

 #### Specifying what triggers the workflow
 There are various settings for when the checks (and other actions) can run: